top of page

 17 Do not repay anyone evil for evil.
 Be careful to do what is right in the eyes of everyone.
 18 If it is possible, as far as it depends on you, live at peace with everyone.
 19 Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: “It is mine to avenge; I will repay,” says the Lord.

-Therefore, forgiveness and grace are a spiritual discipline that require nuance and faith.
+Therefore, forgiveness and grace are spiritual disciplines that require nuance and faith.
 When someone offends us, we assume incompetence rather than conspiracy.
-“As far as it depends on us,” we lower our pride, and respond in humility.
+“As far as it depends on us,” we lower our pride and respond humbly.
 This is not to say that we are required to live with abuse.
 Sometimes we need to separate ourselves from people for our own psychological or physical safety.
 Christlike grace does not require us to excuse abuse.
-But once we are safe, we “leave room for God’s wrath” and trust him to make his own perfect judgement.
+But once we are safe, we “leave room for God’s wrath” and trust him to make his own perfect judgment.

 Peter Carolane